 The Fall 2018 cycle will run from mid-July through December 2018.CLOSE

 How much time should I dedicate to this program?

 One of the great things about this program is that it is flexible.
-In other words, you and your mentee will determine how your relationship will work and how often you want to meet.
+In other words, you and your mentor or mentee will determine how your relationship will work and how often you want to meet.
 Below are some of the guidelines and best practices that will help ensure a successful relationship.

 - Complete the Mentor Agreement with you mentee at the beginning of the program to determine expectations, availability, and preferred methods of communication.

 - Maintain regular contact (aim for twice a month) with your mentee